KnowPulse-KnowledgeBase/grant-and-budget-writing/index.md

 who: "Graduate students, researchers and Post-Doctoral Fellows will benefit from learning more about the grant writing process."

 # A comma-separated list of maintainers for this lesson.
-maintainers: "Lacey-Anne Sanderson, Ruobin Liu"
+maintainers: "Lacey-Anne Sanderson, Ruobin Liu, Laura Jardine"

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
-why: "Writing grants can be a frustrating process and success rates are generally low.
-However, repeatedly applying for funding is a reality when working within academia, and every success adds to one's future ability to bring in funding.
+why: "Writing grants can be a frustrating process and success rates are generally low (commonly 25-35%).
+However, repeatedly applying for funding is a reality when working within academia, and every success adds to one's future ability to bring in more funding.
 This repository serves as a place where students and researchers can find advice and tools for writing better grant proposals from academics around the world, and in a variety of disciplines."

 # A short list of items researchers will learn in this lesson.
 learn: